osmosis-labs/docs/docs/osmosis-outpost/README.md

 we recommend you create a support channel in your own community for users to troubleshoot issues that users may encounter while using the widget or the app.

-If you, our your users, discover any **issues or errors** while using the platform, please *reach us* through the channels available [here](../../contact).
+If you, or your users, discover any **issues or errors** while using the platform, please *reach us* through the channels available [here](../../contact).